By – Dr JV Hebbar

 Because of its nutritive properties, coolant nature, anti ageing effect, Shatavari makes an excellent gym supplement.
 It helps to relieve tiredness quickly and also improves muscle mass.

-As nerve tonic
+As a nerve tonic

 It is a very good nerve tonic.
 It is useful in epilepsy, schizophrenia and neurological disorders.
 Because of its coolant nature, it is very useful in relieving diabetic neuropathy.
 It is good for both diabetes and nerve irritation causing burning fingers and toes.